 to Kaleidoscope short places

-and involves the same pulls, but each time they will ring over a different bell, so it starts to introduce ropesight.
+and involves the same pulls but each time the treble ringer will ring over a different bell, so it starts to introduce ropesight.

-At this stage the applications offer a wide range of methods to practise, and it is more about developing ropesight.
-The moving ringers feature helps with this, although new ringers will have developed good listening skills and they may rely more on listening than ropesight.
+At this stage the applications offer a wide range of methods to practise which can be used to develop ropesight.
+The moving ringers feature helps with this, although some new ringers trained using a simulator will often have developed good listening skills and may rely more on listening than ropesight.

-It is important that the teaching programme includes a balance of time with real ringers, as well as time on a simulator.
+It is important that the teaching programme includes a balance of time with real ringers as well as time on a simulator.
 Real ringers will not strike as accurately, and although they will nod and wink, they will also go wrong!
 Nevertheless there are also things that can be done with a simulator that are less convenient to do with real bells.
+This includes:

 Competent at plain hunt and covering.
 Demonstrated by ringing two quarter peals at least one of which is on the treble.